 The elements of a web push notification

-There are 6 key elements that create a web push notification - Title, Description, website URL, Icon, Banner Image and Call To Action Buttons.
-You can also add emojis in web push notifications to increase CTR by over 100%.
+There are 6 key elements that create a web push notification - Title, Description, website URL, Icon, Banner Image, and Call To Action Buttons.
+You can also add emojis to web push notifications to increase CTR by over 100%.

 - Title: Notification title is what your users read first, it should capture attention.
-That's why try to make it urgent, funny or inquisitive – write content which shows some kind of urgency or create curiosity.
+That's why try to make it urgent, funny, or inquisitive – write content that shows some kind of urgency or creates curiosity.
 This will lead to an increase in click rates.

 - Description: This is where you briefly mention what your message is about.
 The description should be in-line with the title.
 For example, if you are using the Urgency type, then maintain it in the description as well.